winfsp/winfsp/doc/WinFsp-API-winfsp.h.md

 If the file system supports POSIX unlink (FSP\_FSCTL\_VOLUME\_PARAMS ::
 SupportsPosixUnlinkRename), then a Cleanup / FspCleanupDelete operation may arrive while there are other open file handles for this particular file node.
-If the file system does not support POISX unlink, then a Cleanup / FspCleanupDelete operation will always be the last outstanding cleanup for this particular file node.
+If the file system does not support POSIX unlink, then a Cleanup / FspCleanupDelete operation will always be the last outstanding cleanup for this particular file node.